Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments

-\textbf{Logical Errors}.
-For the channel to be fault-tolerant, it is essential that a small number of errors not lead to a logical error.
-We define the fault-distance as the minimal number of elementary errors that leads to an undetectable logical error, as follows.
-Namely, define an elementary error as being either a Pauli error on a qubit, or a measurement error (whereby the outcome of a measurement is flipped).
-The \textit{weight} of a configuration of such errors is defined as the number of elementary errors that comprise it.
-A configuration of elementary errors is called \textit{undetectable} if it leaves all channel checks invariant.
-An undetectable error is called a \textit{logical error} if it leads to an incorrect inference of the Pauli frame.
-As the Pauli frame is determined by the logical membranes, such errors may arise from Pauli errors anticommuting with a representative logical operator in the channel, measurement errors on the operators that comprise the logical membrane, or combinations thereof.
-The \textit{fault-distance} of a channel is defined as the weight of a minimal-weight undetectable logical error.
+\textbf{Logical faults}.
+For the instrument to be fault tolerant, it is essential that a small number of elementary faults retain the intended noiseless logical interpretation.
+We define the fault distance as the minimal number of elementary faults yielding trivial (i.e., correct) check outcomes and an incorrect logical outcome.
+The choice of what to interpret as elementary faults is model specific and should be motivated by the physics of the device(s) being described.
+It is common to choose arbitrary single-qubit Pauli error on any of the underlying physical input or output qubits of the constituent instruments of the QIN.
+These generally include outcome or measurement errors that have a purely classical interpretation as an outcome being flipped.
+The \textit{weight} of a fault combination is defined as the number of elementary faults that compose it.
+A fault combination is called \textit{undetectable} if it leaves all checks invariant.
+An undetectable fault combination is a \textit{logical fault} if it leads to an incorrect logical Pauli frame (i.e., it flips the sign of a logical correlator with respect to that of a noiseless scenario).
+The \textit{fault distance} of a quantum protocol, is defined as the smallest number of \textit{elementary faults} that combine to form a logical fault.

-\textbf{Example: quantum memory}.
-A simple circuit-based example of a fault-tolerant channel we can consider is the identity operation, where: $\mathcal{Q}$ is given by the physical qubits forming a surface code, $\mathcal{O}$ is given by $T$ rounds of repeated stabilizer measurements of the surface code, and the single input and output ports $\mathcal{P}$ are given by the full set of qubits $\mathcal{Q}$ at times $t=1$ and $t=T$.
-A channel check exists for every pair of repeated stabilizer measurements (such measurements will agree in the absence of errors), while logical membranes $M^{\overline{X},\overline{X}}$, $M^{\overline{Z},\overline{Z}}$ for each correlator are the product of the logical-$\overline{X}$ or logical-$\overline{Z}$ operators on the input and output ports.
-This is the case as logical operators map deterministically---in the absence of errors---from input to output.
-An additional example is shown in Fig.~\ref{figLogicalBlockConcatenation} for a channel implementing a logical Hadamard on a surface code.

-We are mostly interested in constructing \textit{topological} fault-tolerant channels; that is, channels whose inputs and output ports are topological codes and where the channel system consists of operations that create and dynamically manipulate topological \emph{features} to generate the desired set of logical correlations.
-Such features include boundaries, domain walls, and twists and are described in detail in Sec.~\ref{secElements} below.